 Neurofeedback for PTSD: Protocols

-Neurofeedback protocols for PTSD are designed to target specific brain regions and networks involved in the disorder.
-These protocols utilize the International 10-20 system for electrode placement, (see video guide for electrodes application) ensuring accurate and standardized recording of EEG signals.
+Neurofeedback protocols for PTSD aim to target specific brain regions and networks associated with the disorder.
+These protocols utilize the International 10-20 system for electrode placement (see video guide for electrode application), ensuring accurate and standardized recording of EEG signals.
 Below are some commonly used neurofeedback protocols for PTSD, with detailed explanations of electrode application sites and their therapeutic mechanisms.

 Alpha-Theta Training Protocol